×

 Why?
 Because proactive maintenance methods are currently saving industries of all sizes millions of dollars on machine maintenance every year.
 This concept of saving large amounts on maintenance, however, may be tough for some to grasp.
 According to DuPont, “maintenance is the largest single controllable expenditure in a plant: In many companies it often exceeds annual net profit.”1 Add to this the fact that up to 90% of some companies’ maintenance work involves expensive (ad productivity-killing) breakdown repair, and you can easily see the predicament.

 The problem of costly maintenance has truly reached a serious level, but as some companies have found out, and more come to realize every day, their maintenance costs can be cut drastically by establishing a “proactive” line of defense.
+For many, this means bringing in dedicated lubrication specialists who execute a precision lubrication program and understand the importance of keeping lubricants clean, cool, and dry.

 Getting to the Root of the Problem